What are the Best Practices in Non-Profit Governance?

 2. Board Composition and Diversity

 One common mistake in NPO governance is board homogeneity, which can limit perspectives.
-Diverse boards—both in demographics and expertise—are 25% more likely to oversee effective organizations. contributes to better decision-making, as differing perspectives help mitigate risks and offer innovative solutions.
+Diverse boards—both in demographics and expertise—are 25% more likely to oversee effective organizations.
+Board diversity contributes to better decision-making, as differing perspectives help mitigate risks and offer innovative solutions.
 This is evident in organizations like Goodwill, which have strategically diversified their boards to reflect the communities they serve.

 3. Clarifying Roles and Responsibilities